Now Is Jesus Now Is Jesus – Hymn Lyric

 “In a new Creation pure, From all Sin and Spoil secure, This erected, stands perfected, On Foundation Sure.”
 We are reminded that, as believers, we are part of a new creation in Christ.
 Through His resurrection, we are made pure and secure, standing on the firm foundation of His love and grace.
 Our lives are built upon the truth of God’s Word and the solid rock of Jesus Christ.

-The hymn concludes with the triumphant declaration, “Sin is dead, and Care is fled, The son’s no more a Slave.”
+The hymn concludes with the declaration, “Sin is dead, and Care is fled, The son’s no more a Slave.”
 The resurrection of Jesus has defeated sin, and with it, the worries and cares that weighed us down.
 We are no longer slaves to sin but are set free to embrace the abundant life that Christ offers.

 In conclusion, “Now Is Jesus” is a powerful hymn that encapsulates the significance of Jesus’ resurrection.
 Through His death and resurrection, we are loved, forgiven, and transformed.
-As we truly grasp the message of this hymn, may it inspire us to seek a deeper relationship with Jesus, to embrace the power of His resurrection, and to live as His redeemed and joyful children.
+As we truly grasp the message of this hymn, may it inspire us to seek a deeper relationship with Jesus, to embrace the power of His resurrection, and to live as His redeemed and children.

 Freely Shareable Hymn Inspired Image